A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-We simultaneously fit PRIMER NIRCam photometry with JWST/NIRSpec spectra together in {\tt FAST++} keeping redshifts fixed at their new spectroscopic values.
+We simultaneously fit NIRCam photometric data (data from the 3D-HST survey is used for 3D-UDS-39102 and 3D-UDS-41232) with NIRSpec spectra together in {\tt FAST++} keeping redshifts fixed at their new spectroscopic values.
 We use BC03 \citep{Bruzual2003} stellar population models with a Chabrier \citep{Chabrier2003} IMF and follow a Calzetti \citep{Calzetti2000} dust prescription model.
-We allow the metallicity to vary between 20\% to 100\% $Z_\odot$.
+We allow the metallicity to vary between 20\% to 250\% $Z_\odot$.
 We mask out strong emission lines in the observed spectra and follow the same prescription as defined by S18 to parameterize the SFHs.
-To account for the low and non-linear spectral resolution and dispersion of the NIRSpec PRISM mode observations, we compute empirical line spread functions (LSF) for our galaxies based on the PRIMER NIRCam images.
-As outlined in \citep[][Section 2.3]{Glazebrook2023a}, for each galaxy we compute the 1D slit profile across each of the 7 PRIMER NIRCam bands and multiply with the PRISM dispersion function to obtain a measure of the LSF.
+To account for the low and non-linear spectral resolution and dispersion of the NIRSpec/Prism mode observations, we compute empirical line spread functions (LSF) for our galaxies based on the PRIMER NIRCam images.
+As outlined in \citep[][Section 2.3]{Glazebrook2023a}, for each galaxy we compute the 1D slit profile across each of the 7 PRIMER NIRCam bands and multiply with the NIRSpec/Prism dispersion function to obtain a measure of the LSF.
 This profile is input into {\tt FAST++} as the {\tt SPEC\_LSF\_FILE} option, which is used by {\tt FAST++} to convolve the BC03 models to match with the observed NIRSpec resolution.
-The errors of all parameters are computed as the 1-$\sigma$ distribution of the best-fit values of 100 Monte-Carlo iterations.
+The errors of all parameters are computed as the 1-$\sigma$ distribution of the best-fit values of 1000 Monte-Carlo iterations.
 More details of the spectrophotometric fitting process is outlined in methods Section \ref{sec:sed_fitting} and in \cite{Glazebrook2023a}.
 The {\tt FAST++} best-fit results are presented in Table \ref{tab:fastparams}.